haadi-farhan/hwinfo-log-analyser/README.md

 ---

 Thank you for exploring my project!
-If you find it useful, feel free to leave a star.
+If you find it useful, feel free to leave a star!